-However, while this short-term reaction is beneficial, long-term inflammation is connected to a number of conditions like eczema and increases your risk of disease.
+However, while this short-term reaction is beneficial, long-term inflammation is connected to a number of conditions like eczema and psoriasis.

-Certain foods have been shown to release T cells involved in your immune response as well as immunoglobulin-E (also known as IgE), which is produced in response to threat and often indicates allergic reaction.
-These are the foods you’ll want to avoid, as they contribute to long-term inflammation when eaten regularly (read more on that later).
+Certain foods have been shown to release T cells involved in your immune response as well as immunoglobulin E (also known as IgE), which is produced in response to threat and often indicates allergic reaction.
+These foods you’ll want to avoid, as they contribute to long-term inflammation when eaten regularly (read more on that later).

 Eating a healthy, balanced diet full of nutrient-rich foods can have a positive effect on inflammation levels in the body, impacting the severity and frequency of eczema flare-ups.
 Anti-inflammatory foods include:

 - Foods high in omega-3s — mackerel, salmon, walnuts, chia seeds, flaxseeds, herring, albacore tuna, sardines, anchovies

 - Quercetin-rich foods — broccoli, kale, spinach, apples, blueberries, cherries, black and green tea, cranberries, asparagus

 - Foods with probiotics — kefir, sauerkraut, tempeh, naturally fermented pickles, miso soup, natto, kombucha, apple cider vinegar, kimchi